KayChadow/Notes/web/smuggling.md

 ```
 foo: bar\r\nTransfer-Encoding: chunked\r\nX:	ignore
 ```
+You can use `\r\n` sequences to split a pseudo-header (like the line above), or to split a whole request.
+Make sure tho, when doing this, that both requests contain all needed headers.
+Account for request rewriting done by the server.
+So if the front-end adds a Host header at the end of all header, you must make sure that you add an extra Host header before splitting the request with `\r\n\r\n`.

+### Inconsistencies | Pseudo-Headers
 Sending a `Host` header will sometimes result in two host headers in the back-end, since in HTTP/2 you got the `:authority` pseudo-header which effectively replaces the normal host header.

 Sending two `:path` pseudo-headers might cause inconsistencies concerning which path is used for access control, and which for routing.
 This might allow you to access off limit endpoints.